yosbelms/cor/docs/get_started.md

 ## Hello World tutorial

-While developing with Cor you must put your application files behind a web server (Apache HTTP Server, Nginx, or that you like).
-You can use the CLI tools of Cor which provides a static HTTP server through `http` command.
+Cor dynamically load files using XHTTPRequest object.
+So, application source must be behind a web server (Apache HTTP Server, Nginx, or that you like).
+The CLI tools of Cor which provides a static HTTP server through `http` command also can be used with the same purpose.

 * **Step 1.** Make the following file tree structure:
 ```